Your home is your castle. But it could be making you sick.

 Embrace the Broken Windows Theory, which is basically about putting everything back in its place.'

-Many homes don’t have sufficient natural air flow, which increases bacteria and mould.
+Many homes don’t have sufficient natural airflow, which can increase bacteria and mould.
 According to the Australian Department of the Environment and Energy, we spend an average of 90% of our lives indoors, with air quality potentially affected by fungi, microbial contamination, house dust mites, particulates and air toxics such as formaldehyde.

 Invest in indoor plants – some species absorb allergens and remove toxins from the air.
 They'll also create a calmer atmosphere while beautifying your space.

-Ensure your air conditioner filters are clean so that the unit is running efficiently and not blowing pollutants throughout your home.
+Ensure your air conditioner filters are clean so the unit runs efficiently and doesn't blow pollutants throughout your home.
 This can be done by cleaning out your filters or engaging the services of professional air conditioner cleaners.

 Cleaning and personal care products expose us to a smorgasbord of chemicals, whose long-term effects on our health are largely unknown.
 Add in the fact that we’re often using these items in poorly ventilated areas and you can see why they can affect our health.

 Use natural or ‘green’ products where possible.
-Natural products can be used on most cleaning tasks around the home and do a great job without using excessive cleaning.
+Natural products can be used on most cleaning tasks around the home and do a great job without using excessive amounts of cleaning products.

 That mattress you spend your nights on may be swarming with bacteria, fungi and dust mites and their excrement.
 Dust mite excrement contains a chemical that may trigger allergic reactions and other health issues, such as asthma, eczema, headaches and sneezing.